facebook/create-react-app/packages/react-scripts/template/README.md

 …
 ```

-4: Publish your customized `react-scripts` package with `create-react-app`'s npm script `npm run publish`.
+4. Publish your fork by running `npm run publish` in the root of the forked repository.
 ```sh
 $ npm run publish
 ```
 It is a long process.
 At the end, you will be asked to update the version.

-5: Now you can use your customized setup with `create react app`:
+5. Now you can use your customized setup with `create react app`:
 ```sh
 $ create-react-app my-app --scripts-version my-react-scripts-fork
 ```

 ### Note
-- [create-react-app](https://github.com/facebookincubator/create-react-app) is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that contains `react-scripts` package.
-This is the heart of CRA, with all configurations and scripts.
+- [Create React App](https://github.com/facebookincubator/create-react-app) is a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) that contains `react-scripts` package.
+This is the heart of Create React App, with all configurations and scripts.
 You only need to change and publish this package, not the whole repo.
-- It is recommended to [keep your fork synced](https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced) with the upstream updates.
-[Backstroke](https://github.com/1egoman/backstroke) is a bot to help you with this.

 ## Something Missing?